Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 They later cut a vial to five doses, and that was still four doses being wasted.

-And all of this made getting access challenging on a lot of different levels.
+All of this made getting access challenging on a lot of different levels.

-Now, there are new and different problems to deal with.
+Luckily, it’s not an issue anymore.
+Instead, now, there are new and different problems to deal with.

 The new shorter shelf life is still a concern.